BrianBrophy/OpenStack-Installation/README.md

       str_replace:
         template: 'http://loadbalancer:80'
         params:
-          loadbalancer: { get_attr: [lbFloatingIP, floating_ip_address] }
+          loadbalancer: { get_attr: [load-balancer-http-vip, floating_ip_address] }
 </pre>

-- Then, we need to lookup some information (IDs of the external network and subnet on the internal network) to be able to pass into the template
+- Then, we need to lookup some information (IDs of the networks and subnet on the internal network) to be able to pass into the template

 <pre>neutron net-list</pre>